Al1616/VizTech_project/aqi/content/_index.md

 ##### Urban Space Factors
 The Manhattan building profile is from PLUTO.
 The building footprint is also obtained.
-The following features of urban spacial factors are created from the raw data:
+The following features of urban space factors are created from the raw data:

 ---